 How the UCF Began:

-When we had just got the idea of the UCF, as seen in this 2013 article or in this 2015 Release, our goal was to get 50 – 100 acres; develop a large community farm where we could work with hundreds of fellow poor farmers to grow food, transfer new skills and market our produce under a single umbrella.
-Back then, our founder Anthony was reeling from absolute poverty and had no land.
-No other local farmer could offer land for the UCF either.
-Anthony thought he could secure the needed land via a fundraiser.
+When we had just gotten the idea of the UCF back in 2013, our goal was to get at least 50 – 100 acres and develop a large community farm, ideally the first of its kind in our region.
+Hence the name Uganda Community Farm.
+The goal was to work with many other poor farmers (on the same land) to grow food, transfer new skills, and market our produce under a single umbrella.
+Back then, our founder Anthony was reeling from abject poverty and had no land.
+No other local farmer had free land to offer either.
+Anthony thought he could secure the needed land through a fundraiser.

 After failing to secure the 50-100 acres, and securing only 12 acres instead, we had to change our originally envisaged business model, but kept the “community farm” name.
 Our goal, too, remained the same: working with many fellow poor farmers to produce specific crops that we could pool and market together, to access better markets.
 That is the UCF’s goal even today.
-Many of the farmers we work with are chronically poor, and can’t get started on their own.
-So, the UCF also provides direct support to the farmers we work with.
-To learn about our business model, see the “About Us” page.
+Many of the farmers we work with are chronically poor, and can’t afford to get started on their own.
+So, the UCF also directly supports the farmers we work with.
+To learn about our business model, see our “About Us” page.